 - The basic weighs 9.8 pounds whereas the Pus weighs 10.9 pounds

 So, the comparison simply states that the Plus variant has better features and offers more convenience.
-The price just differs by around $140, and so if you can afford the Plus variant, it will be a life long machine with extra features and durability.
+The price between both variants just differs by approximately $150.
+We suggest to go with the Plus, as these machines are long-term investment and you have to face them daily.

 Pros And Cons

-Every machine on this earth has their own set of features that make them stand a part, but every thing has another face too.
-Let’s have a look at it’s pros and cons.
+Every machine on this earth has its own set of features that make them stand a part.
+But that every thing has some other face too.
+Let’s have a look at the Creatista’s pros and cons: